US Star Pacific Wrecks Your donation today supports the next 15 years

 Memorials

-The entire crew was declared dead on December 5, 1942 and all are memorialized on the tablets of the missing at Manila American Cemetery.
+The entire crew was declared dead the day of the mission.
+All are memorialized at Manila American Cemetery on the tablets of the missing.

 Relatives

 "I just received official word [September 24, 2008] from the Defense Depart, Department of the Army, Defense Prisoner of War/Missing Personnel Office--Mr. Lincoln Berry, that Lt.
 Charles L. Maggart, has been positively identified and that representatives from the Casual Office will be visiting soon to make final arrangements for internment.
-Sixty-six years I have been searching for closer, now it has finally happened."
+Sixty-six years I have been searching for closer, now it has finally happened.
+I just researched my records and found out that there have been 11 [American] visits to this site."

 References